medeiros/medeiros.github.io/_posts/2020-11-09-Kafka-KSQL-Concepts.md

   - These are materialized aggregate tables, which are those created by a `CREATE TABLE AS SELECT <fields>, <agg functions> FROM <sources> GROUP BY <key>` kind of statement.
+  - It is required to performs queries on it with rowkey

 ## How to Run